GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

         git clone https://github.com/damadei-google/products-api

-1. Create a repository with Cloud Source Repositories that will hold the sources for this project:
+1. Create a repository with Cloud Source Repositories that will hold the source for this project:

         gcloud source repos create products-api \
         --project=${DEPLOYER_PROJECT_ID}